 YOUR EXPERIENCE PROVIDER

 Enjoy a full day experiencing World Heritage Listed Yengo National Park, in the Hunter Valley region of New South Wales.
-Leanne King is a proud Dhurug woman and she will share Wollombi cultural lore with you as you explore Finchley Trig, the Map Site and the Turkey Site at Mount Yengo.
+Leanne King is a proud Dharug woman and she will share Wollombi cultural lore with you as you explore Finchley Trig, the Map Site and the Turkey Site at Mount Yengo.
 Learn about how Mount Yengo came to be and how it is considered as sacred to Aboriginal people of NSW as Uluru is to the central desert people.

 *Please note this tour operates with a minimum of 4 adults*